 “The driver of a vehicle . . . involved in any accident resulting in injuries . . . shall within 24 hours after the accident make or cause to be made a written report of the accident to the Department of the California Highway Patrol or, if the accident occurred within a city, to either the Department of the California Highway Patrol or the police department of the city in which the accident occurred.”

 In most cases, this obligation is satisfied when someone calls 911 from the scene of the accident.
-However, if no one called 911, then you may need to contact the California Highway Patrol or the local police department and follow their instructions for filing an accident report.
+However, if no one called 911, then you may need to contact the California Highway Patrol or the local police department and follow their instructions for filing a car accident report.

 2. Reporting the Accident to the California DMV

-In addition to reporting your accident to the police (if anyone was injured), you must also report your accident to the California Department of Motor Vehicles (DMV).
+In addition to reporting your car accident to the police (if anyone was injured), you must also report a car accident to the California Department of Motor Vehicles (DMV).
 The deadline for reporting your accident to the California DMV is 10 days from the date of the collision.
 You must report your accident to the California DMV if:

 - Anyone was injured in the accident; or,